 In addition to ensuring strong controls within our application technology, architecture, and hosting provider ecosystem, we also take dedicated, diligent internal steps at Brightest to monitor and assess our security programs and effectiveness to mitigate any vulnerabilities or issues.
 That includes:

-• Third party security assessments and tests
+• Third party security assessments and penetration tests

 • Routine vulnerability scanning